Skip to main content

 The rapid integration of renewables within the energy system in combination with the event of new technologies like small nuclear reactors (SMR) are transforming tomorrow’s energy system.

-The conference will present new energy technologies and their system aspects at national, regional, and local level with emphasis on the convergence of SMR with renewables, hydrogen production and CO2 capture.
+The conference will present new energy technologies and their system aspects at national, regional, and local level with emphasis on the convergence of nuclear, including SMR, with the full and complex energy system.

 Speakers CET2024